drsukeshs/multimodal-ulcer-xai/README.md

 # multimodal-ulcer-xai
 ![Slide1](https://github.com/user-attachments/assets/aeef9def-dc79-49e9-afee-fb9e8f865836)

-Multimodal deep learning pipeline to classify common wounds in surgical practice, with implementation of SHAP for explainability of models predictions
+Multimodal Deep Learning Pipeline for Common Lower Limb wound Classification with Implementation of SHAP for Explainability

 Disclaimer: The model, code or recommendations provided are for educational and research purposes only.
 It is not intended for clinical use in any capacity without further validation and regulatory approval.